KanzaFatima/ticket-lifecycle/README.md

 To start this lab we will open the end users link in the new tab and create some tickets as karen and ken.
 Click open new ticket and add these tickets.
 These are some randome madeup tickets.

-Entire mobile online banking system is down
+1-Entire mobile online banking system is down

-Accounting department needs adobe upgrade
+2-Accounting department needs adobe upgrade

-When are we getting a hardware refresh
+3-When are we getting a hardware refresh

 </p>
 <br />